In this article, we have covered –

 Why Choose Cloud-Native Applications?

-2. Buy or not to buy: Some teams create their platform using an open-source microservice and container technology.
+Some teams create their platform using an open-source microservice and container technology.
 But, a do-it-yourself (DIY) takes time and requires continuous maintenance.
-So, most of the time it is wise to buy a cloud-native application service from a trusted provider, allowing the in-house team to focus on driving business.
+So, most of the time, it is wise to buy a cloud-native application service from a trusted provider, allowing the in-house team to focus on driving business.

-Furthermore, all cloud-native application designs must consider how the app will be built, how the performance will be measured and how teams will work on improving the app lifecycle.
+Furthermore, all cloud-native application designs must consider how the app will be built, how the performance will be measured, and how teams will work on improving the app lifecycle.

 If you are looking to partner with an expert in the Cloud industry, Rapyder – an Expert in Cloud Consulting can help your business grow multifold by offering the right Cloud service that’s best suited for your business.